 We offer the best location as a deep water non-tidal logistics base to service offshore energy projects in the Irish and Atlantic Seas.

-We are already attracting significant investment and interest from international companies.
-The UK’s first bespoke offshore wind installation and assembly terminal was created at Belfast Harbour for DONG Energy.
+We have already attracted significant investment and interest from international companies including the UK’s first bespoke offshore wind installation and assembly terminal that was created at Belfast Harbour for Ørsted Energy.
 Our indigenous businesses are experienced in all areas of the sector from manufacturing, assembly and generation, to operations and maintenance, and provide a range of products and services across the world.

-A number of collaborative networks have been established in the region to further build on supply chain success and capitalise on opportunities.
-These include the Global Wind Alliance and Seasource, comprising groups of businesses with complementary skill sets providing a range of services under a defined brand identity.
-There are also networks active in energy storage and skills development.
+A number of collaborative networks have also been established to further build on supply chain success and capitalise on opportunities.
+These include Kilkeel Harbour Works led by Seasource that comprises of groups of businesses with complementary skill sets, providing a range of services to the offshore energy sector under a defined brand identity.
+There are also networks active in energy storage, bio-energy and skills development.